top of page

 Dr. Gordon William (Bill) MacEwan

-We are very pleased to announce that Dr. Gordon William (Bill) MacEwan from British Columbia, has been selected as WCAF’s 2025 Lifetime Achievement Award in Addiction Medicine recipient.
-He has selected the “Coast Mental Health Foundation” to receive the $2,500 donation from WCAF.
+We are very pleased to announce that Dr. Launette Rieb from British Columbia, has been selected as WCAF’s 2026 Lifetime Achievement Award in Addiction Medicine recipient.
+She has selected “Aunt Leah's Life Skill Society” to receive the $2,500 donation from WCAF.

 Dr. MacEwan's contributions to opioid use disorder care relate to his work with those afflicted by severe mental illness and addiction.
 His contributions to this population in the Vancouver Downtown Eastside are legendary.
 He has directly trained or been an inspiration to the majority of addiction psychiatrists practicing in the lower mainland of BC.
 He has been described as a one-man ACT team or guerilla psychiatrist for his longstanding outreach in the downtown eastside of Vancouver to try to reach the severely unwell that suffer several barriers to accessing care.
 He is a builder.
 He builds programs (groundbreaking research, clinical, social).
 He builds links between disparate agencies that service the same population.
 He builds relationships and trust with some of the most difficult to reach individuals in the province.
 This population is extremely treatment refractory and so he built strong relationships with agencies outside of healthcare to better advocate for and support these individuals.
 These individuals are known to be at increased risk of overdose and death and many are too paranoid to trust health providers.
 He is a trailblazer.
 He started the refractory psychosis program at Riverview hospital in BC and initiated the first use of clozapine in BC.
 He developed the largest Early Psychosis Intervention Program in BC.
 In 2004 he developed the St. Paul's Urban Psychiatry program which is currently a partnership between the Ministry of Justice (through Downtown Community Court, Vancouver Coastal Health and St Paul's Hospital).
 The primary focus is to provide care to the seriously mentally ill who suffer from substance use disorders and multi morbid illnesses and are not able to access traditional health and mental health care.
 St. Paul's Hospital services a very complex group of patients who experience treatment refractory psychosis, severe addiction and chronic homelessness.
 Without the pioneering work of Dr. MacEwan, many of these individuals would have not been able to access care and would not be adequately treated for their opioid or other substance use disorders.
 He is the clinical lead of the Vancouver Hotel Study which is a 10-year longitudinal CIHR-funded investigation of public health issues in Vancouver’s Downtown Eastside (DTES) that focuses on the intersection of physical and mental health, along with the relationship to drug addiction and access to public health systems. the Hotel Study was launched to better characterize the health needs of the DTES population, with a particular focus on mental health and cognitive function.
 His contributions are too numerous to include in the space provided, but in short, Dr MacEwan recognized early on that those with severe mental illness and addiction required more than a physician.
 They needed a new approach, purpose-built programs, more advocates, integration between every agency working with these individuals and new research to direct care and better understand the risks and barriers these individuals experience.
 Over the course of my career I have met many patients who admit that they would never have given treatment a chance without having met MacEwan first.